MIT-Germany

 MIT-Germany connects students with top research and industry partners in Germany.

-• Mandatory Pre-Departure Preparation
+• Mandatory pre-departure training

 • Minimum GPA of 4.0